Why Landlords and Tenants Hate Mould and Damp

 A little bit of foresight and some maintenance can make mould a non-issue for landlords.
 At the very least, if they can prove that they’ve done everything possible to prevent mould from their side (receipts for damp courses, documentation of repairs, invoices for ventilation, etc.) and tenants complain of mould, landlords have a good case to prove that they are not at fault.

-What Can Tenants do About Mould and Damp?
+What Can Tenants Do About Mould and Damp?

 Tenants can get over themselves and stop waiting for their landlords to act.
 They can start thinking more proactively to ensure their own comfort and health.
 For example, if they know that ventilation is not the best, they can ask the landlord to improve it, and while they’re waiting, they can ensure windows are open during cooking and showering and when their home is full of guests.
 Just don’t put Nan in the draft.